 Fluency is also a window into children’s reading development.
 By listening to them read, we can determine what to focus our instruction on.

 Disfluency (a lack of fluent reading behaviors) can lead to an inability to comprehend.
 When a child’s reading slows down periodically, it is difficult for them to make meaning from the text because so much of their mental energy is devoted to deciphering words.
-Resistance, including lack of motivation for or interest in reading.
 Reading can become a labored, tedious task that is almost completely devoid of meaning, satisfaction, and enjoyment.
 If reading always consistently take so much work, children will, understandably, not persist through text, and not be motivated to read in the first place.